quicwg/base-drafts/draft-ietf-quic-transport.md

 frame as a connection error of type PROTOCOL_VIOLATION.

 Transmission errors, timeouts and retransmissions might cause the same NEW_CONNECTION_ID frame to be received multiple times.
 Receipt of the same frame multiple times MUST NOT be treated as a connection error.
+A receiver can use the sequence number supplied in the NEW_CONNECTION_ID frame to identify new connection IDs from old ones.

 If an endpoint receives a NEW_CONNECTION_ID frame that repeats the same connection ID as a previous NEW_CONNECTION_ID frame but with a different